forta-network/docs/docs/testing.md

 };
 ```

 The signature of this function is `(txEvent: TransactionEvent) => Promise<Finding[]>`.
 That is, it accepts a `TransactionEvent` as an input, and returns a Promise of an array of `Finding` objects.
 In this simple example, we check whether the amount of gas used by a transaction is above 1 million.
-If so, we flag the transaction as suspicious by creating a Finding object.
+If so, we flag the transaction as suspicious by creating a `Finding` object.
 We then return what we found in the `findings` array.
 Pretty straightforward.

 ## Manual testing

-Now let’s manually test this agent with some real data to see how it behaves.
-First, let’s specify a JSON-RPC provider in the forta.config.json file.
+Now let’s run this agent locally with some real data from Ethereum mainnet to see how it behaves.
+First, let’s specify a JSON-RPC provider in the forta.config.json file (located in ~/.forta).
 Uncomment the `jsonRpcUrl` property and set it to a HTTP provider (e.g. https://mainnet.infura.io/v3/YOUR_INFURA_API_KEY).

-Now we can begin throwing mainnet transactions at our agent and observe the output:
+We can begin throwing blockchain data at our agent and observe the output with the command:

 ```bash
 $ npm start